qwykx/p3s-dynamic-client-ip-password-spraying/Tutorial.md

 # Analyzing the Challenge

-Your challenge isn't to crack a password to a given user as modern services are mostly protected by blocking a users login for a period of time if the password was entered wrong a couple of times.
+Your challenge isn't to crack a password to a given user as modern services are mostly protected by blocking a users login for some time if the password was entered wrong a couple of times.
 Therefore you'll make use of an attack called **password spraying**.

 ## Step 1